sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The service is offered by a (semi)governmental or public Service Provider.
 The Use Case therefore explicitly covers citizen to government (C2G) as well as business to government (B2G) contexts.
 This profile is not limited to C2G and B2G, nor intended to excluded consumer to business (C2B) and business to business (B2B) contexts, however additional considerations may be applicable in those other contexts.

 The Service Provider or Relying Party requests either an authenticated identifier, attributes or both from the OpenID Provider.
-As target User audiences are diverse, multiple types of identifiers can be supported.
+As target user audiences are diverse, multiple types of identifiers can be supported.

 ## Representation
 This profile supports several Use Cases for representation, which apply when an End-User intends to consume an online service on behalf of a Natural Person or Legal Entity (the Service Consumer), where authentication and autorisation is required.
 The End-User in these Use Cases is a Natural Person, representing the Service Consumer through a representation relationship.
 The relationship has to be formalized and may be either a direct relationship, either voluntarily or on legal grounds, or a chain of representation relationships.
 The formalization of these relationships is out of scope of this profile.